 - Navigate to your static web app and choose

-I have also had success by just adding the value to the AZURE_CLIENT_ID
+I have also had success by just adding the value to the AZURE_CLIENT_ID= Application ID and leaving the AZURE_CLIENT_SECRET_APP_SETTING_NAME = value empty.

 In my opinion, this is a better way to configure your static app since you do not need to add the secret’s value as an environment variable.